Ambient authority: Example

+Uses

 When ambient authority is requested, permissions are granted or denied based on one or more global properties of the executing program, such as its identity or its role.
 In such cases, the management of access control is handled separately from explicit communication to the executing program or process, through means such as access control lists associated with objects or through Role-Based Access Control mechanisms.
 The executing program has no means to reify the permissions that it was granted for a specific purpose as first-class values.
 So, if the program should be able to access an object when acting on its own behalf but not when acting on behalf of one of its clients (or, on behalf of one client but not another), it has no way to express that intention.
 This inevitably leads to such programs being subject to the confused deputy problem.

 The term "ambient authority" is used primarily to contrast with capability-based security (including object-capability models), in which executing programs receive permissions as they might receive data, as communicated first-class object references.
-This allows them to determine where the permissions came from, and thus avoid the Confused deputy problem.
+This allows them to determine where the permissions came from, and thus avoid the confused deputy problem.
 However, since there are additional requirements for a system to be considered a capability system besides avoiding ambient authority, "non-ambient authority system" is not just a synonym for "capability system".